Last updated on September 11th, 2021 at 01:13 pm

-They claimed that by faking effectiveness testing, Merck misled the United States government as to the effectiveness of the mumps component of its MMRII vaccine (a vaccine which protects individuals against mumps, measles and rubella).
-In 2012 a clinic and two MDs filed a class action against Merck claiming violation of the Sherman Act – monopolistic, anti-competitive behavior resulting from the fraud – and violation of various state laws.
+They claimed that by faking effectiveness testing, Merck misled the United States government as to the effectiveness of the mumps component of its MMRII vaccine (a vaccine that protects individuals against mumps, measles, and rubella).
+In 2012 a clinic and two MDs filed a class action against Merck claiming a violation of the Sherman Act – monopolistic, anti-competitive behavior resulting from the fraud – and violation of various state laws.
 (U.S. v.
 Merck and Chatom v.
 Merck).
 The suits were handled together.

 Court decision on one motion

 This post explains that decision.
-It begins by explaining some of the legal issue and the factual basis as best as I can, and then explains what the judge decided and what it means.
+It begins by explaining some of the legal issues and the factual basis as best as I can and then explains what the judge decided and what it means.